7th-hacker/Algorithms/README.md

 # Algorithms
-Repository for Alorithms implemented in Java
+Repository for Algorithms implemented in Java